tracking-exposed/tracking.exposed/content/about.md

 ---
-title: About Us We operate to expose how tracking and profiling from user data had a negative impact on society so that proper political and civil actions can be taken.
+title: About Us
 draft: false
 layout: page
 ---

+# We operate to expose how tracking and profiling from user data had a negative impact on society so that proper political and civil actions can be taken.

+---

-## 2021 sponsorship
+## 2021 sponsorships

 <div class="card-deck">